eiriktsarpalis/xunit-jet/README.md

 ## What it does

 Currently, there is one function, `Assert.equalDeep <expected> <actual>`, which is an extension of `Assert.Equal`.
 It executes `Assert.Equal`, and if inequality is detected, `equalDeep` performs deep introspection of F# types to find the first granular point of inequality.
-Deep details are provided on what the differences are.
+Details are provided on what the differences are.

 ## What's done

+Recursive handling of generics, lists, arrays, sequences, records, discriminated unions, and primitives.

 ## What's pending

+Handling of maps and sets.

 # Examples